toddllm/klaviyo-reporting-poc/START-HERE.md

 ## Overview

 This document provides a step-by-step guide for working with this repository, including how to follow the PR plan, manage branches, and maintain a clean repository.
+All team members should start here to understand the workflow.

+## Project Roles and Responsibilities

+### Developer Role

+As a developer, you are responsible for:

+1. Implementing the changes required by the PR plan
+2. Creating PRs that follow the project standards
+3. Updating the PR plan after your PR is merged

+### Reviewer Role

+As a reviewer, you are responsible for:

+1. Verifying that PRs implement all requirements from the PR plan
+2. Checking that validation steps have been completed
+3. Approving PRs that meet all requirements

+### Tester Role

+As a tester, you are responsible for:

+1. Following the validation steps listed in the PR plan
+2. Documenting evidence of successful validation
+3. Updating the PR plan with validation evidence

 ## Working Through the PR Plan